Vienna, Hunters Hill: Vienna

-After the death of his father, James Frederick, who was a tailor by occupation, became the owner of both Vienna and Redleaf and continued to live in Redleaf until 1923.
-During the 1920s he made some changes to Vienna including the insertion of side windows to allow more light into the rooms.
-Mary King left Vienna in 1923 and another of John Jacob's sons, John Hillman (born 15.5.1865) lived there until 1926.
-A number of tenants then occupied the cottage, the Anderson family since 1941, George Anderson being the tenant in 1983.
-James Frederick never married and after his death in 1958 the cottage passed to one of his nieces, Gladys Hillman who is still the owner.
+After his father's death, James Frederick, a tailor by occupation, became the owner of both Vienna and Redleaf and continued to live in Redleaf until 1923.
+In the 1920s, he made some changes to Vienna, including inserting side windows to allow more light into the rooms.
+Mary King left Vienna in 1923, and another of John Jacob's sons, John Hillman (born 15.5.1865), lived there until 1926.
+Several tenants then occupied the cottage, the Anderson family since 1941, George Anderson being the tenant in 1983.
+James Frederick never married, and after his death in 1958, the cottage passed to one of his nieces, Gladys Hillman, who is still the owner.

-Vienna was known from its construction in 1871 up until the 1920s as Carrum Carrum.
-When occupied by John Hillman Jnr. in 1924 it was called Subiaco but since the 1930s its name has been Vienna.
+Vienna was known from its construction in 1871 until the 1920s as Carrum Carrum.
+When occupied by John Hillman Jnr in 1924, it was called Subiaco, but since the 1930s, its name has been Vienna.

-The adjoining land (40 Alexandra Street), being part of Lot 12 of the original Joubert subdivision of 1859, has never been built upon.
-It was for many years an orchard having a variety of trees bearing oranges, mandarins, lemons, plums, quinces, pomegranates and guavas.
+The adjoining land (40 Alexandra Street), part of Lot 12 of the original Joubert subdivision of 1859, has never been built upon.
+For many years, it was an orchard with a variety of trees bearing oranges, mandarins, lemons, plums, quinces, pomegranates and guavas.
 The land has always been an integral part of Vienna.
-It also contains the old well which is now covered over.
+It also contains the old well, which is now covered over.

-In 1984 Vienna Cottage was purchased by the National Trust of Australia (NSW) with funding from the local Vienna Appeal Committee.
+In 1984, Vienna Cottage was purchased by the National Trust of Australia (NSW) with funding from the local Vienna Appeal Committee.

 Description

-Vienna is a four-roomed stone gabled roofed cottage with front and back verandahs on a rectangular suburban block with small front garden and long rear garden, with remnant orchard.
+Vienna is a four-roomed stone gabled roofed cottage with front and back verandahs on a rectangular suburban block with a small front garden and a long rear garden, with a remnant orchard.

-The adjoining land (40 Alexandra Street), being part of Lot 12 of the original Joubert subdivision of 1859, has never been built upon.
-It was for many years an orchard having a variety of trees bearing oranges, mandarins, lemons, plums, quinces, pomegranates and guavas.
+The adjoining land (40 Alexandra Street), part of Lot 12 of the original Joubert subdivision of 1859, has never been built upon.
+For many years, it was an orchard with a variety of trees bearing oranges, mandarins, lemons, plums, quinces, pomegranates and guavas.
 The land has always been an integral part of Vienna.
-It also contains the old well which is now covered over.
+It also contains the old well, which is now covered over.

-The roof is slated and the doors are four panelled.
-The shuttered windows at the front of the house are plate glass while those at the back are small paned with crown glass.
-The house retains its early Victorian style timber chimneypieces and in the front rooms are pretty circular ceiling roses, which is the only elaboration of the plasterwork.
+The roof is slated and the doors are four-panelled.
+The shuttered windows at the front of the house are plate glass, while those at the back are small paned with crown glass.
+The house retains its early Victorian style timber chimneypieces, and in the front rooms are pretty circular ceiling roses, which are the only elaboration of the plasterwork.

 Behind the house is a weatherboard service block, with an iron roof and stone chimney.
 This is linked to the main house by a simple covered way across a narrow flagged court.